AbdAllahSayed11/freelance_1m/README.md

-Freelancing jobs for web scriping using python and gui for user
+Freelancing jobs for web scriping using python and create gui for users